Skip to Content

 What to wear in Ireland in the spring

-Glenveagh Castle in Donegal, Ireland, showing the blooming gardens in the spring.Spring in Ireland is from March through May and forms one of two shoulder seasons for travel in the country (along with fall).
-You can expect a similar climate to fall, with temperatures ranging from approximately 38-60°F (3.3-15.6°C).
-Although the weather can certainly be hit or miss, especially during the beginning of the season, we would argue that spring is one of the best times to visit Ireland.
+Glenveagh Castle in Donegal, Ireland, showing the blooming gardens in the spring.Spring in Ireland, from March to May, is another shoulder season for travel, alongside fall.
+Expect a climate similar to fall, with temperatures ranging from approximately 38-60°F (3.3-15.6°C).
+Despite potential weather fluctuations, spring is considered one of the best times to visit Ireland.

-Of course, if you’re planning a trip in March, you may want to bring some of our winter packing list items.
-Meanwhile, if you’re going to be in Ireland in May, you can lean toward some of the summer items.
+Consider some winter packing list items for a March trip, while May allows for more summer-oriented choices.
 April is the most unpredictable month for weather, so you’ll want to focus on layering long-sleeved shirts and sweaters under a waterproof jacket.

 What to bring when traveling to Ireland in the spring